 - Cut out excess calories.
-The liquid sugar in the form of sodas, ready to drink juices and other energy drinks.
+The liquid sugar is in the form of sodas, ready-to-drink juices, and other energy drinks.
 They are loaded with sugar and do more damage than any benefit.

 - Eat in moderation and eat on time.
 Don’t wait till you are hungry.
 Eat at a decent meal hour and eat in moderation.
 Prepping your meals goes a long way in eating healthy too.